FromScratchR/axel/README.md

 <img src=".github/axel-icon.png" align="right" height="165px" />

+A experimental daemonless container management tool.

+- **Rootless**: Do not require privileged state users in order to run.
+- **Zero Contiguos-Overhead**: Do not lie on background services to work.
+- **Lightweight**: **~[]x**mb binary size.
+- **Self-Contained**: Requires no external deps.
+- **Easy-to-use**: Simple commands executes the entire workflow.

-axel is a experimental daemonless container management tool which has it's own hand-crafted container runtime, *woody* which works like 'runc'.
+Axel doesn't depends on daemons and has it's own hand-crafted container runtime, *woody* which works like *runc*.

 The project's main goal is to learn what really containers are, how they are made and how they work, as well as to develop something valuable on the path;
 It is very lightweight and runs on a simple spawned process which does not require a daemon in order to run, looks much more like a youki/Podman than a Docker.
 And the best: it is rootless; What greatly reduces the surface of security attacks.

-Unlike Podman it doesn't depends on a daemon like conmon or dockerd like Docker, containers are managed entirelly using woody and axel as it's front-end.
+Unlike Podman it doesn't depends on a daemon like _conmon_ or _dockerd_ like Docker, containers are managed entirelly using Axel and it's back-end: Woody.

 <div align='center'>
     <img src='.github/demo.gif' alt='axel demo' />